 Sign up for Voice and get your number

-Make sure your phone is on and can get texts.
-To verify, we'll send your phone a text message with a code.
+Make sure your phone is on and you can get texts.
+To check, we'll send your phone a text with a code.

-- On your iPhone or iPad, download the Google Voice app.
+- On your Android device, download the Google Voice app.

 - Open the Voice app .